lawrennd/thelawrences/_posts/2015-06-04-samuel-staniforth.md

 ![]({{ site.url }}/assets/staniforth905.jpg)

 He died in 1910, having retired some ten or twenty years earlier.
-And we bought our house in 2001 (between us it was owned by only two families, the Ormes who ran the local Grocers and the Kingslands).
+And we bought our house in 2001 (between ourselves and Samuel Staniforth it was owned by only two families: the Ormes who ran the local Grocers and the Kingslands).

 Every so often I do a little search to try and find out more about Samuel Staniforth.
 Recently I found that [his firm is still going](http://www.s-staniforth.co.uk).
 It is now owned by Chris Hopkinson, and has moved from its central location in Sheffield to Halfway, a town halfway between Sheffield and Rotherham.
 It has also moved from making the forged blanks to making a range of quality catering and custom made knives.
 You can see reviews of their knives [here](http://survivalcache.com/survival-gear-review-parry-blade-survival-knife/).
 The Staniforth range is still their catering range, but they make a range of military and hunting knives under the ["Scorpion Kives" brand](http://www.scorpionknives.com/).